Graph and wreath products of cellular automata: Abstract

 \section{Abstract}

-We prove that the set of subgroups of the automorphism group of a two-sided full shift is closed under graph products.
-We introduce the notion of an $A$ithful group action, and show that when $A$ is a finite abelian group and $G$ is a group of cellular automata whose action is $A$ithful, the wreath product $A \wr G$ embeds in the automorphism group of a full shift.
-We show that all free abelian groups and free groups admit $A$ithful cellular automata actions.
-In the one-sided case, we prove variants of these result with reasonable alphabet blow-ups.
+We prove that the set of subgroups of the automorphism group of a two-sided full shift is closed under countable graph products.
+We introduce the notion of a group action without $A$-cancellation (for an abelian group $A$), and show that when $A$ is a finite abelian group and $G$ is a group of cellular automata whose action does not have $A$-cancellation, the wreath product $A \wr G$ embeds in the automorphism group of a full shift.
+We show that all free abelian groups and free groups admit such cellular automata actions.
+In the one-sided case, we prove variants of these results with reasonable alphabet blow-ups.